Key Quote

 RAD — STAGNATE

 Claudio's love stagnates in convention — he experiences hero-worship rather than genuine connection.
-His silence is not the silence of depth but of superficiality (shallowness): he loves Hero's image without seeking to know her person.
-This emotional immaturity will make him vulnerable to Don John's deception.
+His silence is not the silence of depth but of superficialitysuperficiality — Lack of depth; concern only with surface appearance: he loves Hero's image without seeking to know her person.
+This emotional immaturityimmaturity — Lack of emotional or intellectual development will make him vulnerable to Don John's deception.

 Key Words